Glesby, Gulick, Jacobs, Johnston, Kapadia, Marks, Merrick, Siegler, Singh, Vaamonde, Vogler, Wilkin

-The Center for Special Studies (HIV clinic) at New York-Presbyterian/Weill Cornell Medical Center uses an electronic medical records system that is an invaluable resource for clinical research.
+The Center for Special Studies (HIV clinic) at NewYork-Presbyterian/Weill Cornell Medical Center uses an electronic medical records system that is an invaluable resource for clinical research.
 Over 10,000 records of HIV-infected patients dating back to 1991 are available.
-Completed projects include case-control studies of osteonecrosis, diabetes mellitus, and polycythemia in HIV-infected patients, a retrospective review of the safety and efficacy of antiretroviral regimens containing three protease inhibitors, temporal trends in hospital admission diagnoses, hepatic steatosis, and clinical use of the HIV tropism assay.
-Ongoing studies are focusing on MMR vaccination and anal cancer screening in HIV-infected women.
-Other projects utilize data from the Women’s Interagency HIV Study (WIHS, a cohort study of women with or at high risk for HIV infection) and the New York City Department of Health to investigate HIV-related outcomes and racial disparities in health care through ongoing collaboration.
-Fellows have the opportunity to design, conduct and analyze studies using the databases.
+Completed projects include case-control studies of osteonecrosis, diabetes mellitus, and polycythemia in HIV-infected patients; a retrospective review of the safety and efficacy of antiretroviral regimens containing three protease inhibitors; temporal trends in hospital admission diagnoses; hepatic steatosis; clinical use of the HIV tropism assay; and an archived genotypic resistance test.
+Ongoing studies are focusing on aging-related issues in people living with HIV (in collaboration with Dr. Eugenia Siegler, Division of Geriatrics and Palliative Medicine).
+Other projects utilize data from the Multicenter AIDS Cohort Study-Women’s Interagency HIV Study Combined Cohort Study (a cohort study of men and women with or at risk for HIV infection).
+Fellows have the opportunity to design, conduct, and analyze studies using the databases.

 Clinical Trials of HIV/AIDS

-Burke, Glesby, Gulick, Marks, Vogler, Wilkin
+Caskey, Ellsworth, Glesby, Gulick, Kapadia, Marks, Schackman, Vogler, Wilkin